 Natural attractions in DSB include the view deck (Lantawan) overlooking Malatan-og Falls, and the many and varied farms and gardens with ornamental plants.

 Lake Sebu is both a town and a lake located in the highlands of South Cotabato in Mindanao.
 The area is home to the T’boli tribe famous for their weavers who make the iconic T’nalak fabric.
 The fabric has been featured in various costumes in international pageants.

-Lake Sebu is famous for the seven majestic falls, five of which can be viewed on zip line.
+Lake Sebu is famous for the seven majestic falls, five of which can be viewed on a zip line.
 The area is an emerging eco-tourism destination in the South.
-Aside from the natural attractions, food in Lake Sebu also draws tourists.
-The serene lakes in the area are rich with fish, crabs and all sorts of aquatic food sources.
+Aside from the natural attractions, the food in Lake Sebu also draws tourists.
+The serene lakes in the area are rich with fish, crabs, and all sorts of aquatic food sources.
 Make sure to have a feast!